GexuanMa/docs/Computer Architecuture Lecture notes.md

 ### Key Concepts

-- ID stage divided into 2 parts

-    1. Check for any structural hazards.

-    2. Wait for the absence of a data hazard.

 - In order issue, out of order execution

     - Instructions issued in program order, as the traditional approach